boldbi/bold-bi-docs/docs/faq/how-to-connect-data-sources-with-ssh-connection-in-bold-bi.md

 ## Steps to connect to a data source with SSH connection

-1. Refer to the [Connecting to Bold BI data sources](/working-with-data-sources/data-connectors/) for successfully connecting to any of the above supported data sources.
+1. Refer to the [Connecting to Bold BI data sources](/working-with-data-sources/data-connectors/) guide for successfully connecting to any of the supported data sources mentioned above.

-2. For connecting to the data source with SSH connection, you need to enable the **Enable SSH** checkbox and enter the required SSH details along with the existing data source server details and click **Connect.**
+2. To connect to the data source using an SSH connection, you need to enable the **Enable SSH** checkbox and enter the necessary SSH details, in addition to the existing data source server details.
+After entering this information, click **Connect**.

     ![SSH option in data source](/static/assets/faq/images/ssh-option-faq.png#max-width=50%)

 In this way, you can enable SSL in the connection by passing the parameters in a connection string.

-3. Drag and drop the table from the table schema in the data design view page.
+3. Drag and drop the table from the table schema onto the data design view page.

     ![Table schema](/static/assets/faq/images/ssh-tables.png#max-width=100%)